 Tuberculosis treatment requires the combination of several antimicrobial drugs to achieve maximal efficacy.
 This is the result of many factors, including the general resistance of M. tuberculosis to several drugs due to its structure and metabolism, its ability to persist in the body by residing in the cells that would normally kill them and its tendency to develop resistance to drug therapy.

 In the SimpliciTB trial, TB Alliance is testing a novel combination antimicrobial therapy called BPaMZ.
-This drug regimen, consisting of bedaquiline, pretomanid, moxifloxacin and pyrazinamide is being studied to determine an impactful treatment with the potential to transform TB therapy for both DS-TB and DR-TB.
+This drug regimen, consisting of bedaquiline, pretomanid, moxifloxacin and pyrazinamide, is being studied as a potential treatment for both DS-TB and DR-TB.

 SimpliciTB is a pivotal, multi-center, open-label partially randomized clinical trial.
 It is targeting at least 26 centers in 10 countries in Africa, Asia, Europe and South America.
 A total of 450 participants (150 per treatment group) will be enrolled and assigned to the following treatment arms: